-These symptoms may be the first signs of a serious reaction.
-A healthcare provider should examine you to decide if you should continue taking gabapentin capsul 4.
-Serious breathing problems.
-Serious breathing problems can occur when gabapentin capsules are taken with other medicines that can cause severe sleepiness gauspenini capsues are taken with other ineutrines that can cause severe steepiness or decreased awareness, or when it is taken by someone who already has breathing problems.
-Watch for increased sleepiness or decreased breathing when starting gabapentin capsules or when the dose is increased.
-Get help right away if breathing

-What are gabapentin capsules?
+4. Serious breathing problems.
+Serious breathing problems can occur when gabapentin tablets are taken with other medicines that can cause severe sleepiness or decreased awareness, or when it is taken by someone who already has breathing problems.
+Watch for increased sleep decreased breathing when starting gabapentin tablets or when the dose is increased.
+Get help right away if breathing problems occur.
+What are gabapentin tablets?
+Gabapentin tablets are a prescription medicine used to treat: